osu-mercury-robotics/MercuryRoboticsWebsite/_resources/elec_pcb.md

 ## How JLCPCB and EasyEDA Work
 EasyEDA connects to JLCPCB services, so you can see what parts are available from JLCPCB.
 Additionally, it has the component's datasheet embedded.

-JLCPCB provides two important services.
-PCB manufacturing and component assembly.
+JLCPCB provides two important services: PCB manufacturing and component assembly.

 ### PCB Manufacturing
 JLCPCB can manufacture your PCB.
 They will make a minimum of 5 boards.
 You can just order these boards and solder all your components yourself.
 This is easy with through-hole components, and hard (but doable) with surface mount components.
 Of course, the smaller the component, the harder it is to solder.
 The more components you have, the more opportunities for error.
 You can also use JLCPCB's component assembly service.